Keeping Young Athletes Healthy on and off the Field

 At University Hospital, our trauma team is committed to preventing pediatric trauma whenever and wherever we can.
 Our safety experts organize community events each month to educate the community, parents, athletic staff and caregivers on a variety of topics including sports safety and concussions.
 We work with the staffs at schools, clubs and youth teams throughout South Texas to diagnose and prevent both minor and major sports injuries.

-Tips to Avoid Major & Minor Sports Injuries
+Tips to Avoid Major and Minor Sports Injuries

 The severity of sports injuries can range from minor scrapes and bruises to serious traumatic brain injury.
 Extra care before, during and after each game can significantly reduce your child’s chances of injury.